Symex-rs/Symex/README.md

 The easiest way to use Symex is by the cargo-symex tool.

-Symex has support for a number of SMT solver backends, the default choice is [Bitwuzla](https://github.com/bitwuzla/bitwuzla).
+Symex has support for a number of SMT solver backends, the default, and recommended, choice is [Bitwuzla](https://github.com/bitwuzla/bitwuzla).
 Installing `cargo-symex` using Bitwuzla as backend, there are two options, either using a standalone, system-wide installation of Bitwuzla, or building Bitwuzla directly as part of building `symex`.

 ## Installing using standalone Bitwuzla

 This requires Bitwuzla is installed on your system, this is typically available from your system package manager.
 Once Bitwuzla has been installed, one can install `cargo-symex` by running: